 Internet and Email Policy Sample

-See a Sample Internet and Email Policy That You Can Use With Your Employees
+See a Sample Internet and Email Policy You Can Use With Your Employees

-An effective internet and email policy that will help employees understand what is expected of them as it affects their work is a must for employers.
+An effective internet and email policy that helps employees understand what is expected of them as it affects their work and workplace relationships is a must for employers and employees.
 You want to go on record to define what employees can do from work provided devices or employee-owned devices that are used for or involve your employees, your workplace, or your company.

-With well over 85 percent of the people in the US accessing social media, guidance about what employees can say and share has become ever more important.
+With well over 85 percent of the people in the U.S. accessing social media, guidance about what employees can say and share has become ever more important.
 Employees don't mind guidelines because they don't want to act inappropriately and cross a line that they didn't know existed.
 So, the development of a fair, understandable, sensible policy is strongly recommended as is training your employees by supplying many examples of proper and improper internet and email usage.

 As long as the guidelines are not overreaching or overly restrictive of employee rights, as they define them, your policy provides clear direction for employees.
 An example of an overly restrictive policy might include such rules as employees may never discuss work online.